-3) Enjoying the high and low tides (they are the biggest in the world).
+3) Witness the high and low tides (they are the biggest in the world):

-Because we didn’t have much time (we REALLY wanted to see Hopewell Cape!), we had to skip the many waterfalls in this location, but here is a map of the many waterfalls you’ll find in the park itself:
+Because we didn’t have much time (we REALLY wanted to see Hopewell Cape!), we had to skip the many waterfalls in this location, I’ve included a map of the different waterfalls you’ll find at Fundy National Park:

-There is an iconic sea cave west of the park known as St. Martins Sea Caves and it’s right on the coast, but it is about an hour drive west of the park:
+There is an iconic sea cave west of Fundy National Park park known as St. Martins Sea Caves and it’s right on the coast, but it is about an hour drive west of the park:

 As you can see, it’s directly opposite of Hopewell Rocks, so we had to decide on only seeing one location (we had to make the Ferry to go see Gros Morne National Park).

 And so, because we had to go further north east, Hopewell Rocks was the deciding location for us to visit, while the sea caves would have to be put on hold.

 But if you’re visiting this place for a few days, then you can definitely check them out.

 6) Do the scenic drive along the Bay of Fundy coast: